Some Physics

 Power

-In electrical terms it is an instantaneous measure of voltage and current in a circuit and called ‘watts’.
+Power is an instantaneous measure of voltage and current in a circuit with the unit of ‘watts’.
 It represents the basis for performing work measured at a specific instant in time.
 You will see this unit of measure when referring to generator capacity, light bulb size, heater rating etc.… In your home a typical wall outlet is rated for 15 amps at 120 volts which is 1,800 watts of power.
 A hair dryer may be rated at 1,500 watts.
 A common incandescent light bulb size is 60 watts.
 The LED high efficiency bulb will be 13 watts but produce the same amount of light as a 60 watt incandescent.
 When you go to larger devices you will see prefixes which represent multiples of 1,000 in order to eliminate the digits with least significance.

 • 1 kilo-watt is 1,000 watts denoted as kW